hopegiver/hellojsp/README.md

 # HelloJSP
-HelloJSP is simple jsp framework.
+HelloJSP is java webapp framework.
 You can build java web applications with only jsp.
 It uses MyBatis for database handling and uses Velocity to output HTML.
 If you want, you can do everything with just a text editor.